 Sail design for the Expedition Series is different.
 All Expedition Series sails are designed by the Ullman Sails Advanced Design Team, who consult with our Head of Technical Development and Skip Novak to address all the required standards.
 High clew heights in headsails offer increased visibility; mainsail reef heights that rise at the leech keep the boom clear of the water in breeze; and additional fiber placement in high-load areas of the sail offer more durability in extreme conditions.
-These and other design details improve sail handling and add safety to the
+These and other design details improve sail handling and add safety to the boat and crew.

 All Expedition Series sails are built to our highest standards.
 Moreover, every expedition project is unique and we have several options available to customize your sails to meet your sailing needs.
 The Expedition Series finishing details are upgraded from the Voyager Series.

 Four reefs standard with webbing handles, reef blocks, and low friction rings

 Color-coded mainsail luff reefs to ensure the correct reef is engaged

 Gore® Tenara® thread for all UV covers and seaming